How to Prepare for Your Web Design Project

 These are the key starting points for all the projects I work one.
 If you are building for yourself, just work through the list, before you even start designing or building the site.
 Having these elements in place before you get started on your project will make it more successful.

-- As your site fulfill its goal and purpose.
+As your site fulfils its goal and purpose.

 If you struggling or feeling overwhelmed and would like an expert hand to feel free to contact me.
 I would be more than happy to discuss your project with you.